WebCrew/HumHub-Gamer-Theme/README.md

 ## Has to be fixed and reworked (You are welcome to help)

 - Some links of the main top navigation are in need of a hover info text (some links working with info text, some not)
+- Terms Module is not working with TodGmbH theme - needs to be fixed.

 <a href="http://todgmbh.de">